The direct pathway to Australia's top university

 Foundation Studies courses comprise both continuous assessment and end-of-semester final examinations.
 Students must pass final examinations in order to pass each course.
 Students taking ANU undergraduate courses must complete the University assessment.
-All Foundation Studies courses require a pass grade of 50% except for Advanced Academic English, which requires 65% and Semester One Foundation Studies Extended courses, which each require a pass grade of 60%.
+Students also only require an average pass grade of 50% for their FSX courses, needing a minimum of 55% in Foundation English.

 How Foundation Program scores are calculated for progressing to study at ANU

 - English entry requirement: minimum grade of 65% for all programs except for Law